dbkangaroo/website/document/faq.md

 Yes, Kangaroo is free for private or commercial use.
 See the [product license](license.md) for details.

 ### Is Kangaroo open source?
-Yet not now, open source is an option on the desktop.
+Not yet now, open source is an option on the desktop.

 ## Version
 ### How do I find the version?